 Establishing expectations.
 New hires should understand what is expected of them as employees during training and their first month of work.
 Setting clear expectations avoids confusion and allows new employees to feel responsible for managing them moving forward.

 Writing a training guide for your new employees will help them feel at home in your company and provide a roadmap of tasks to expect during their first few weeks.
 It will also introduce them to their colleagues and give them a head start on learning the basics of your business.

 Setting up tools.
 Our business relies on many digital tools to run.
 Without these, our department would be much more challenging to run.
 Before training new employees, first, make sure they have the apps and tools required to communicate effectively and work collaboratively.

 Introducing the product (or service).
 As your business rapidly grows, you need to focus on turning customers into ambassadors for the company.
 Your best customer service team members should be well-versed in all aspects of the company they’re representing.
 Ensure your employees are familiar with your products and services to work with customers to become brand advocates.

-Investment in quarterly or yearly training programs has proven beneficial for many organizations around the world.
-At the same time, some might see these costs as investments instead of expenses – which doesn’t necessarily mean spending more money on things like salaries or equipment- there are undeniable advantages from investing our resources wisely and taking care.
+Investment in quarterly or yearly training programs has proven beneficial for many organizations worldwide.
+At the same time, some might see these costs as investments instead of expenses – which doesn’t necessarily mean spending more money on things like salaries or equipment- there are undeniable advantages to investing our resources wisely and taking care.

-This training is designed to provide a highly specialized skill set for a specific situation.
+This training provides a highly specialized skill set for a specific situation.
 The various scenarios are geared toward providing the skills necessary to solve a particular problem in your work environment.

 Sometimes, customer service training can’t be planned.
 Perhaps there’s a product recall, a significant rebranding, or a national advertising campaign.